Halaguru: History

 Halaguru had a history of seven great blacksmiths who had ruled the town.

 Around 1000 people belong to the Vishwakarma community and they are living in the same street, Achar Street.
 Most of them are goldsmiths.
-This is the only place in Karnataka where Vishwakarma people found majority.

 Geography

 Halaguru is located in the Malavalli taluk of Mandya district in Karnataka.
+Halaguru is a major town which connects many places of Mandya and Chamarajanagara districts to Ramanagara district.
+It is located 27km away from Channapatna, 28km from Kanakapura, 22km from Malavalli and 12km from Sathanuru.
 Main river is the Shimsa river one of the tribute of Kaveri.
 River Kaveri is located 15 km from the town at Bheemeshwari camp.
-It is one of the famous tourist attractions, and also near by other tourist places are Muthathi, Kokrebellur, Mekedaatu, Benki falls or Ganalu falls and Shivanasamudra Falls.
+It is one of the famous tourist attractions, and also near by other tourist places are Muthathi, Kokrebellur, Kabbalu, Iggaluru Dam, Mekedaatu, Benki falls or Ganalu falls and Shivanasamudra Falls.

 Demographics

 As of the 2011 India census, Halaguru had a population of 10,176 comprising 5,107 males and 5,069 females giving a ratio of 993, higher than the Karnataka state average of 973.
 There were 1,008 children aged 0-6 i.e. 9.91 % of the town's population.
 The literacy rate was 79.57 % (males 85.58 % and females 73.57 %. higher than the state average of 75.36 %.

 Halaguru is administrated by a sarpanch (head of village) who is the village's elected representative.